 It was 2017 when she moved to Melbourne in the hope of furthering her netball career.
 The following year she won the national title with the Victorian U19s team, which saw her earn call-ups to the Victorian Fury Australian National League (ANL) squad and Vixens Academy in 2019.

 In 2020 she was selected into the Aus 21 and under team, however covid saw the cancellation of that year’s World Cup.
-2021-2023 has seen the 186cm defender cement her spot as a Vixens training partner.
+2021-2023 has seen the 186cm defender continue to develop as a Vixens training partner.
 Given her relatively young training age and opportunities at the elite level, Gabby’s potential is endless.
-She can play GK and GD, and her ability to read the play make her a dangerous defender.
-She’s balanced and agile and can cover moving and holding shooters.
+She is predominately a GD, GK but has been also developing her WD game.
+Her ability to read the play, tight mark while also coming off to intercept the ball, make her a dangerous defender.

 Understanding the unique challenges for female elite athletes.